CompuTec/processforce-docs/current/user-guide/formulations-and-bill-of-materials/bill-of-materials/bom-header.md

+---
+sidebar_position: 2
+---

 # Bill of Materials form header

 :::note Path
     Production → Bill Of Materials → Bill of Materials → Header
 :::

 This form allows a user to define a Bill of Materials for a final product or a product to be used as a part of another Bill of Materials.